National Assembly of Environmentally Affected Groups Warns of an “Environmental Disaster” in Mexico

 As both our capacities and our necessities grew larger, the moment arrived when we began to meet together and really began to accompany each other and to take care of one another in our long struggle against the powerful.

-3. When did it start?
+3. When did this all start?

 On Aug.
 31, 2008, we met for the first time in the Ho Chi Minh Auditorium of the Faculty of Economics at UNAM.
 Close to 35 communities attended and we discussed our issues until the early morning.
 Thanks to the support of a large group of students at UNAM, we dined and spent the night on the university campus so that, the next day, amidst a national civic strike, in the company of new organizations, we marched to the National Water Commission (Comisión Nacional del Agua—CNA) and to the Environment and Natural Resources Secretariat (Secretaría de Medio Ambiente y Recursos Naturales—SEMARNAT) to show our profound discontent with current water and environmental policy throughout the country.